Position Closing Date: Open until filled; early applications are strongly recommended

 Ensure effective use of CRM database, and provide direct management of donor and fundraising components

 Conduct donor research

 Community engagement/public events: Build and implement a comprehensive community engagement strategy that enhances awareness and understanding of the role land conservation plays in our region and builds vocal and financial support for permanent land protection in southern Colorado.

-Develop and implement programs and events that engage Palmer’s target audiences and donors throughout our service territory in southern Colorado.
+Coordinate programs and events that engage Palmer’s target audiences and donors throughout our service territory in southern Colorado

-Build relationships and partnerships with community partners to support community engagement and organizational momentum.
+Assist with building relationships and partnerships with community partners to support community engagement and organizational momentum

-Manage Palmer’s signature events including the Southern Colorado Conservation Awards and Women in Conservation.
-Duties include event and registration management, guest and sponsor stewardship, coordination of communications pertaining to the event and more.
+Assist the communications and fundraising director and communications coordinator with coordinating Palmer’s signature events including the Southern Colorado Conservation Awards and Women in Conservation.
+Duties include event and registration management and guest and sponsor stewardship and more

 Bachelor’s degree in communications, marketing, nonprofit management, or a related field